-While not technically a fish, lobsters are also a very popular in the Caribbean and are featured in many island dishes.
-The Turks and Caicos area has a lobster fishery that focuses on sustainability, allowing seafood lovers to enjoy lobster without affecting the local environment in a negative way.
-The Caribbean Spiny Lobster is one of the most popular lobsters for chefs and for diners.
-The lobsters are raised in the fishery, and when ready, they are caught, harvested and shipped to local restaurants very quickly, often on the same day.
-This freshness translates well to favorite island dishes like Caribbean lobster stew, grilled lobster tail or lobster salad with tropical island ingredients.
+While not technically a fish, lobsters are also very popular in the Caribbean and are featured in many island dishes.
+The Turks and Caicos area have a lobster fishery that focuses on sustainability, allowing seafood lovers to enjoy lobster without affecting the local environment in a negative way.
+The lobsters are raised in the fishery, and when ready, they are caught, harvested, and shipped to local restaurants very quickly -often on the same day.
+This freshness translates well to favorite island dishes like Caribbean lobster stew, grilled lobster tail, or lobster salad with tropical island ingredients.
 Travelers who have never experienced the freshness of sustainably farmed lobster prepared within a day of harvest may never return to traditional lobster dishes.

 *Lobster Season is August 1-March 31.*

-Bay scallops and shrimp are popular seafood varieties that are readily available on the Caribbean islands.
-Bay scallops offer a sweetness to counter the spicy flavors of the island food.
+Bay scallops and shrimp are popular seafood varieties that are readily available in this Caribbean paradise.
+Bay scallops offer sweetness to counter the spicy flavors of the island food.
 When caught fresh, as they usually are in most of the area, they are moist and tender.
-They are often broiled and served with butter but can also be used in salads and pasta.
+They are often boiled and served with butter but can also be used in salads and pasta.
 Bay scallop ceviche is also a popular island dish that allows the citrus flavors to shine.
 Shrimp dishes are popular in island cuisine because shrimp are easy to get from sustainable farms.
-Shrimp can be used in many different ways include being grilled or used in a fricassee, which is a unique island dish for those who’ve never had it before.
+Shrimp can be used in many different ways including being grilled or used in a fricassee, which is a unique island dish for those who’ve never had it before.

 All of our rentals are well-appointed, spacious, and a great place to rest during your island downtime.
 Additionally, all villas have a BBQ Grill -perfect for grilling fresh fish!